 - They provide you with a broader education.
 Electives deepen your knowledge and help you build a strong resumé that shows future employers your willingness and penchant for learning.

 - They help graduates stand out in a sea of job applicants.
 Employers hire employees from diverse backgrounds.
 The more knowledge, experience, and skills you have under your belt, the brighter your future will be.

 Experience is at the heart of our computer science master’s program.
-Powered by our signature co-op program, experiential learning enables you to explore your interests, find your passion, and acquire the skills and knowledge you need for future success.
+Powered by our longstanding partnerships with 3,500+ global employer partners, experiential learning enables you to explore your interests, find your passion, and acquire the skills and knowledge you need for future success.